OpenBAS-Platform/docs/docs/usage/expectations.md

 Automatic expectations are validated automatically under specific conditions.
 Currently available automatic expectations
 include:

-- `Automatic - Prevention: Triggered when inject is processed`: automatically validated by security integration with compatible Collectors if the inject's action generates a prevention alert, such as quarantine.
+- `Prevention`: automatically validated by security integration with compatible Collectors if the inject's action generates a prevention alert, such as quarantine.
-- `Automatic - Detection: Triggered when inject is processed`: automatically validated by security integration with compatible Collectors if the inject's action generates a detection alert, such as an incident.
+- `Detection`: automatically validated by security integration with compatible Collectors if the inject's action generates a detection alert, such as an incident.
+- `Vulnerability`: automatically validated depending on the presence of CVEs
-- `Automatic - Triggered when target reads articles`: Automatically validated when the article of a Media pressure inject has been read by targets.
+- `Expect targets to read the article(s)`: Automatically validated when the article of a Media pressure inject has been read by targets.

 ## Validation Mode